ryanrhymes/owl_guide/book/project/jianxin_aeos.rst

 Simply setting a fixed value for all the operations are inefficient, since the `complexity of math operations <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations>`_ varies greatly, and the difference is even starker when compare their performance on different machines.
 (The previous practice of using a fixed value for all operations leads to performance deterioration.)

-The figure below shows one example.
-(Eval graphs crosspoint)

 This issue becomes more complex when considered in real applications.
 We know that even the most advanced neural network application can be disassembled into basic math operations.
 `This example <https://gist.github.com/jzstark/17af84423b15b53704ecdc53b48f34b9>`_  shows a simplified function to compute cost and perform backward propagations in a two-layer neural network which can be trained to recognise hand-written digits.